jluy-sfox/Neuron-Storage/README.md

 # Deeply Human

-## Simple Linux Character Driver
-A collaborative repository for the development of a simple Linux character driver
+A collaborative repository for the development of C programs pertinent to the Neuron Storage project

 ### Preliminaries